 Transfer the dough to another bowl and wrap well with plastic wrap.
 I will press the plastic wrap agains the dough then place another over the top of the bowl.
 Refrigerate the dough for 24 hours.

 When ready to bake heat oven to 350 Deg F and prepare baking sheets with parchment paper.

 Using a 2 tablespoon sized cookie scoop, scoop out generous balls of dough, placing a few inches apart on the prepared baking sheets.
 Press down lightly and press a passionfruit feve into the tops of each one.
 Sprinkle some of the hibiscus salt across the tops of the cookies

 Bake for 10-12 minutes or until the cookies are set.
 Remove from oven and sprinkle a little more salt over the tops, let cool on baking sheet for 5 minutes, then transfer to a wire cooling rack to cool completely.

 These keep well at room temperature in an airtight container or resealable bag for a week or so, a few months in the freezer.
 That is if you don’t eat them all in a few days.

-1 Tbsp powdered hibiscus
+1 tablespoon powdered hibiscus

-2 Tbsp Maldon flake salt
+2 tablespoon Maldon flake salt